mzfr/liffy/README.md

 A little python tool to perform Local file inclusion.

-Liffy v2.0 is the improved version of [liffy](https://github.com/hvqzao/liffy) which was originally created by [rotlogix/liffy](https://github.com/rotlogix/liffy).
-The latter is no longer available and the former hasn't seen any development for a long time.
+Liffy v2.0 is improved version of [liffy](https://github.com/hvqzao/liffy) which was originally created by [rotlogix/liffy](https://github.com/rotlogix/liffy).
+Latter, it is no longer available and for a long time the former hasn't seen any development.

 ## Main feature